aarushi211/ImpactLink/README.md

 Small NGOs often lack dedicated grant-writing teams.
 They spend ~40% of their time manually filtering through 50+ page PDFs, only to find they are ineligible due to a single clause buried in the appendix.
 This "Information Overload" leads to a 70% rejection rate for grassroots organizations.

 ## 🟢 The Solution
-Grant Graph is a high-precision RAG pipeline that automates the eligibility "Deep Reasoner."
+ImpactLink is a high-precision RAG pipeline that automates the eligibility "Deep Reasoner."
 By using semantic chunking and a two-stage re-ranking architecture, it ensures that NGOs only spend time on grants they are logically qualified to win.
 It then assists in drafting and budgeting to turn a mission into a winning proposal in minutes.

 ## 🛠️ Tech Stack
 |Category | Tools|